Frequently Asked Questions

 The actual "lagoon-y" part of the estuary blocks the condos to the north of us, but our particular building is perfectly situated for easy beach access.

 We like walking and hiking.
 Is there anything to do around your vacation home?The entire 7 miles of beach at Fort Myers Beach is public property, so you can walk the entire length of the island if you feel so inclined. (you can only get from the-beach-to-the-street on our condo grounds and on designated entry/exit points, though) Also, Lover's Key state park (about 1.5 miles south of our condo) has numerous hiking trails.
 The hiking trails are mostly flat and easy to navigate.
 (The trolley can get you down to Lover's Key if you want to get down there mechanically)

-Is there anywhere near there where we can rent Kayaks?We used to have a little company in the marina across the street and we are on the hunt for a new kayak place.
-When you paddle out from the marina, you are in the "back bay".
+Is there anywhere near there where we can rent Kayaks?We used to have a little company in the marina across the street but they have gone out of business.
+There is a kayak company in old Bonita Springs called CGT Kayaks and Kayak Excursions provides kayaks around the Bunche Beach area off the north end of the island.
+If you get one down close to where EB&T is, when you paddle out from the marina, you are in the "back bay".
 There's actually a state park on an island (Mound Key) that is only accessible by boat.
 Calusa Native Americans lived there back in the day (for about 2,000 years, ending around 1750AD).

 Do You Provide Tennis Racquets?We don't officially provide tennis racquets, but we have some that you can use if you are careful with them.
 Tennis at EB&T is neat.
 The courts at EB&T are clay courts.
 They are green clay, and are quite special.
 Our association actually closes the courts for about 2 hours each day to "water" them so that the clay doesn't dry out.